Unity-Technologies/ProjectAuditor/Documentation~/Code.md

 <a name="Code"></a>
-# This is a placeholder
+# Overview
+This view reports all Script-related diagnostics.